department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 I'd like to start with a few questions to get to know how you go online…

-- Would you mind telling me what devices do you generally use to go online?
+- Can you tell me about how you normally go online?
-   - [PROMPT] Do you regularly use a computer to go online?
-      - [It could be desktop or laptop, one you own or one you borrow]
    - [PROMPT] Do you regularly use a mobile phone to go online?
    - [PROMPT] Do you regularly use a tablet to go online?
-- Which of these would you say you use the most when going online?
+- Between a phone, tablet, or computer, which would you say you use the most to go online?
    - Could you tell me about why you tend to use [THAT DEVICE] the most?
-- Have you accessed a bank account or health account on your phone in the past?
+- Have you accessed a bank account on your phone in the past?
    - [IF YES] Do you have a preference for accessing an account like that, either on your phone or on a computer?
-- Have you ever used your phone to create a new account for a website or service?
+- Can you tell me about a time when you created a new account for a site from your phone?
-   - [IF YES] How did that go?
    - [PROMPT] Did you find any issues or difficulties when doing that?
-   - [IF NO] Is that something you would consider doing from a phone?
+   - [IF NEVER] Is that something you would consider doing from a phone?
-      - Could you explain that a bit more?
+      - Could you tell me more about that?
 - For an account you already have, let’s say that you need to update the phone number or password for that.
-Have you ever used a phone for doing something like that?
+Is that something you've done from a phone?
    - [PROMPT] That could be either on the VA or another website
    - [IF YES] Could you walk me through an experience you’ve had with doing that from your phone?
-   - [IF NO] Would you only do something like that from a desktop or laptop computer?
-      - Could you tell me a little more about why?
+   - [IF NO] Could you tell me a little more about why you don't use a phone for that?

 ## Round 2: Account terms questions | 10 minutes